Introduction

 \end{align*}

-On the other hand, the update of the center of gravity $\bm{\mu}_j$ is
+On the other hand, the update of the centroid $\bm{\mu}_j$ is calculated by:

 \begin{align*}